top of page

 • Anytime you are still covered under a group health plan

-• During the 8-month period that begins the month after the employment ends or the coverage ends, whichever happens first.
+• During the 8 months that begins the month after the employment ends or the coverage ends, whichever happens first.

 This period does not apply if you are eligible for Medicare based on End Stage Renal Disease (ESRD), or if you still have your Initial Enrollment Period available.